Brother Kenneth Hagin, in talking about believers, once said:

-When someone says. . . “it’s just the way things are”. . .it’s a statement of resignation and self-pity.
-It’s an excuse for why a person is. . .who he is. . .and where he is.
+When someone says. . . “it’s just the way things are”. . .it’s a statement of resignation and resignation will eventually lead to self-pity.
+It’s a tactic the enemy uses to convince a person there is no hope.

-Saying your current situation is doomed is designed to gain sympathy or express frustration.
-It’s fodder for the demon hordes to run wild.
+Sometimes a current situation will be used to gain sympathy or express frustration.
+Either way it’s fodder for the demon hordes to run wild with.

 I’ve heard well-meaning, God-fearing Christians use this expression as a self-justification as to why they’re not doing better in life.

-Saying something is: “just the way it is” is a justification for limitation and ineffective stewardship.
+Saying something is: “just the way it is” is a rationalization for limitation and ineffective stewardship.

-People who seek this free pass from effective stewardship often cite Psalm 16:5-6 as the scriptural basis for staying where they are.
+People who seek this free pass from effective stewardship often cite Psalm 16:5-6 as the scriptural excuse for staying where they are.